TheFinestArtist/YouTubePlayerActivity/README.md

 * Media Volume Support

     While watching YouTube Player, users should be able to set media volume!!!

+* Video Play Error Support

+    If the video is not playable, it send to youtube app or other browser which will might play it.

+* Animation Support

+    Activity closing animation can be customized.

 #### Set Up AndroidManifest.xml